terrapower/armi/doc/user/tutorials/making_your_first_app.rst

     NotImplementedError: Material Sodium does not implement heatCapacity

 The included academic Sodium material in the ARMI material library doesn't have any heat capacity!
-Here we can either submit a PR adding it to the ARMI Framework (preferred for generic things), or make our own material and register it through the plugin.
+Here we can either add heat capacity to the material and submit a pull request to include it in the ARMI Framework (preferred for generic things), or make our own material and register it through the plugin.

 .. admonition:: Yet another way

-    You could alternatively make a totally new plugin that only has your team's special material properties.
+    You could alternatively make a separate plugin that only has your team's special material properties.

 Adding a new material